The opening session at 8:30am PDT on June 28, 2016 and all the keynotes will be streamed online. Bookmark this URL: https://aka.ms/user2016conference.

 |Conference End||June 30, 2016|

 Due to overwhelming demand, registration is now closed.
-We regret that even a wait list is not feasible at this point.
+We regret that even a wait list is not feasible at this point and it is highly unlikely that any slots will open up at the last minute.

 However, we are actively exploring several possibilities including videotaping parts of the conference.
 Details will be posted as soon as they are available.